 “Your Majesty wants me to turn demons into undead so he can kill them all over again?”

-“Also, you will also let the demons use their Perks on you whenever possible, in case you can learn them.”
+“You will also let the demons use their Perks on you whenever possible, in case you can learn them.”

 Minion Victor’s skin turned pale.
 “I would rather not—”